“Four modern and utterly personal interpretations of the ultimate ballet.”

 Swan Lake.
-As soon as the title of this ultimate classical ballet is mentioned, images and associations come to mind almost automatically for most of us: a lake in the moonlight, the dance of the little swans, Prince Siegfried torn between his love for the White Swan Odette and the temptations of the Black Swan Odile, and the evil wizard Von Rothbart who manipulates everything and everyone.
-Countless traditional versions and modern interpretations of and parodies of Swan Lake have seen the light of day, both on stage and on the silver screen.
-So does that mean there is nothing more to say about Swan Lake?
+As soon as the title of the ultimate classical ballet is mentioned, images and associations come up almost automatically for most of us: a moonlit lake, the dance of the little swans, prince Siegfried who is torn between his love for the White Swan Odette and the seductions of the Black Swan Odile, and the evil sorcerer Von Rothbart who manipulates everyone and everything.
+Countless traditional versions, modern interpretations and parodies of Swan Lake have been produced, on the stage and on screen.
+Does that mean there’s nothing left to say about Swan Lake?
 Certainly not!
-Eric Gauthier, artistic director of Gauthier Dance/Dance Company Theaterhaus Stuttgart, asked four top contemporary choreographers to give their vision of the “ballet of ballets.
+Eric Gauthier, artistic director of Gauthier Dance/Dance Company Theaterhaus Stuttgart, asked four top contemporary choreographers to share their vision of the ultimate ballet.
 The four creations – by Marie